lucapanconi/separate_membranes/README.md

 )
 ```

-Alternatively, you can find this pipeline in `membrane_separator.ipynb`.
+Alternatively, you can find this pipeline in `separate_membranes_example.ipynb`.

 You can customize the behavior of the `separate_membranes` function by supplying any of the following parameters: